ocadotechnology/arubafi/README.md

+# IGNORE ALL BELOW AS WORK STILL VERY MUCH IN PROGRESS

 # Arubafi

-Arubafi is a highly scalable Python module enabling full interfacing with the Mist RestAPI.
+Arubafi is a Python module for interfacing with the Aruba's stuff.

 ## Motivation

-To provide a scalable, easy to use and easy to contribute to module that will be able to interface to the fullest with the Mist Systems cloud for wired and wireless.
+To provide a scalable, easy to use and easy to contribute to module that will be able to interface with Aruba's APIs.

 # Installation